-Local real estate trends, upcoming local events and much more can be found in Elena’s “December News & Updates”.
+Information on Wellesley’s Family Day, Elena’s new listing in Franklin Square, upcoming town meetings, real estate market inventory trends and much more can be found in Elena’s “April News & Updates“.

 With the charged election atmosphere & such opposing attitudes toward housing, many question is it too soon to tell where the housing market will go.
 Market Insider discusses this question & more.
 To view the article, click here.

 To view more insider tips and information from Market Insider, please click here.

 View local housing inventory trends, some real estate listing activity, upcoming local events and much more in my January newsletter.

 For low-income families, buying a home can seem out of reach.
 On top of financial stress, the competitive market may make buyers feel like they will never find a home they can afford.
 If you dream of buying a house but have lost hope because you don’t think you can afford it, don’t give up.
 There are several things you can do to help make your dream of buying a home into a reality.

 When trying to buy a house in a competitive market, you might see high-end houses snapped up in minutes.
 In order to avoid bidding wars and having to either walk away or agree to a price way outside your budget, consider looking at areas with less interest.
 This includes neighborhoods you may have written off – you may find a hidden gem in an area you originally ignored.

 Consider neighborhoods farther away from downtown, which often have lower house values.
 You could get more bang for your buck in terms of home size and outdoor space in these areas.
 Some neighborhoods on public transit lines may end up being quicker commutes than areas closer to downtown metros.

 Save for Amenities